rokudev/samples/README.md

 # Roku Sample Channels

-The following samples demonstrate working Roku channels.
+The samples listed above demonstrate working Roku channels.
 Often the best way to learn a framework is seeing a working application running.
 Make sure to obtain a Roku device - it's required for following these steps.
 Products are found at https://www.roku.com/products/compare and on many online stores.

 ### Overview